 Anytime you see a recipe stating mirepoix as an ingredient (Such as, 200g Mirepoix), you will know the proportional ratios of each ingredient.
 Simple, flavorful, excellent.
 When you are winging a recipe or idea in your head, always consider mirepoix for your base.
 It adds depth and you cannot get the special type of flavor this combination gives you from anything else.

-While mirepoix is a foundational flavor (One of the most common), there are other variations as well.
-Sometimes you’ll want a different flavor base for your dish, and in such cases you’ll want to consider other flavoring as well.
+While the mirepoix is a foundational flavor (One of the most common), there are other variations as well.
+Sometimes you’ll want a different flavor base for your dish, and in such cases, you’ll want to consider other flavorings as well.

 Flavoring ingredients can include items such as white mushrooms, leeks, garlic, shallots, tomatoes, and celeriac.
 These have mild, foundational flavoring properties and should be experimented in different combinations to complete your dish.